What is an Limited Liability Company?

 2) Complete & File Articles of Organization

-The Arizona LLC Act requires the Articles of Organization to contain: A) the name of the limited liability company, B) the name, street address in Arizona and signature of the agent for service of process, C) the address of the company's known place of business in Arizona, if different from the street address of the company's statutory agent, D) whether the LLC is member-managed or manger-managed, and E) the names of the managers, if member-managed, or the names of the members, if member managed.
+In Arizona, the Limited Liability Company Act requires the Articles of Organization to contain: A) the name of the limited liability company, B) the name, street address in Arizona and signature of the agent for service of process, C) the address of the company's known place of business in Arizona, if different from the street address of the company's statutory agent, D) whether the LLC is member-managed or manger-managed, and E) the names of the managers, if member-managed, or the names of the members, if member managed.
 A.R.S. § 29-632.

 3) Publish Notice of Organization

-The Arizona LLC Act requires: "Within sixty days after the commission approves the filing, there shall be published in a newspaper of general circulation in the county of the known place of business, for three consecutive publications, a notice of the filing of such articles of organization..."
+In Arizona, the Limited Liability Company Act requires: "Within sixty days after the commission approves the filing, there shall be published in a newspaper of general circulation in the county of the known place of business, for three consecutive publications, a notice of the filing of such articles of organization..."
 A.R.S. § 29-635.

 4) File Affidavit of Publication